Vixel2006/axon/README.md

 ## 🔥 The Vision: A Fully Fused Stack & Lazy Evaluation

-Idrak's design enables our ultimate goal: bridging the gap between high-level expression and bare-metal performance, powered by lazy evaluation.
+Fajr's design enables our ultimate goal: bridging the gap between high-level expression and bare-metal performance, powered by lazy evaluation.
 This isn't just an optimization; it's a declaration of intent.

 -   **JIT Compiler for CUDA:** The explicit pipeline (`>>`) is a parsable AST.
 We will trace and fuse it into high-performance CUDA kernels, leveraging lazy evaluation for optimal execution.
 This isn't just an optimization; it's a fundamental shift in how we execute deep learning.
 -   **Lazy Evaluation for Efficiency:** Computations are only performed when their results are actually needed, leading to significant performance gains and reduced memory footprint, especially for complex graphs.
 Why waste cycles on intermediate results that might never be used?